rambasnet/Python-Fundamentals/README.md

 ### On a local system

 To run these notebooks interactvely and save your work locally, you need <a href="https://www.python.org/" target="_blank">Python 3</a> and <a href="http://jupyter.org/" target="_blank"> Jupyter Notebook </a> -- an interactive web-based editor that allows you to create and share documents that contain live code and data.
-Anaconda or Miniconda is the best way to install Python and other packages on all modern platforms.
+Anaconda or Miniconda is the recommended way to install Python and other packages on all modern platforms.

 #### Installing via Anaconda or Miniconda